PWNDAO/gm_events_cities/events/ethpragueconfafterparty/README.md

 ###########
 # The title of the page, displayed by the browser on the title of the window.
 # Ideally this is the same as the name of the event.
-title: Alternative Prague Tours
+title: ETHPragueConf Afterparty

 # Description for this event.
 This will be rendered as a <meta> tag in the HTML,
 # and displayed on the /events page.
 Keep it short.
 # Linebreaks are ignored, but they _must_ start with two spaces.
-description: Alternative Prague Tours
+description: Let's wrap up the conference with great vibes, music, and drinks!

 #####################
 ### EVENT DETAILS ###
 #####################
 # The name of the event you're creating.
 # Ideally this is the same as the title.
-name: Alternative Prague Tours
+name: ETHPragueConf Afterparty

 # There _needs_ to be one hyphen before each paragraph.
 # Linebreaks are ignored, but they _must_ start with two spaces.